ansresearch/exposing-the-csi/README.md

 ## References

-If you find these resources useful, please consider citing our paper on CSI-based activity recognition that will be presented at [PerCom 2023](https://www.percom.org/) (March 13-17,2023).
+If you find these resources useful, please consider citing our paper on CSI-based activity recognition presented at [PerCom 2023](https://www.percom.org/) (March 13-17,2023).